syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/Exporting_img6.png)

-## Save a file
+## Save a File

-The below code snippet explains how to save the converted PDF document in our local device.
+The following code snippet explains how to save the converted PDF document in our local device.

 {% tabs %}
 {% highlight c# %}